 But when it comes to problem gambling, there is some good news.
 Research shows that most adults are able to gamble responsibly.
 What’s more, people who are educated about the warning signs of problem gambling are more likely to make good choices.

-You can also learn more about problem gambling by watching our most recent BCTV episode:
+You can also learn more about problem gambling by watching our February 2020 BCTV episode: